vercel/next.js/errors/next-head-key.md

 # Inline head key

-> Enforce `key` attribute on `next/head` components with inline content.
+> Enforce `key` attribute on children components of `next/head`.

 ## Why This Error Occurred

-`next/head` components with inline content require an `key` attribute to be defined to track and optimize the head.
+`next/head` children components require an `key` attribute to be defined to track and optimize the head.

 ## Possible Ways to Fix It